-If the treatment needs to be carried out over several sessions, your dentist may put a small amount of medicine in the cleaned canal in between visits to kill any remaining bacteria.
+If the treatment needs to be carried out over several sessions, we may put a small amount of medicine in the cleaned canal in between visits to kill any remaining bacteria.

 The tooth will then be sealed using a temporary filling.

 If you have symptoms from the infection, such as a raised temperature or large swelling, you may be given antibiotics to help manage and prevent further infection.